About the reinstatement of Christ Church Cathedral

-It will be led by a joint venture to be made up of Church Property Trustees (CPT) which manages the Cathedral, and an independent trust set up by the Government.
-The trust will also lead the public fundraising effort.
+The project will be managed jointly by the Church Property Trustees (CPT) who own and administer the Cathedral, and representatives of the Christ Church Cathedral Reinstatement Trust.
+The Trust will also lead the public fundraising effort.

 Timeline to date

 June 2016 – Cathedral Working Group set up (joint Crown and CPT) and produces a November 2016 report recommending reinstatement at approximately $100 million.

 4 July 2017 – Minister supporting Greater Christchurch Regeneration Nicky Wagner and Christchurch Mayor Lianne Dalziel make an offer to support reinstatement of the Cathedral.
 The offer was based on the work of the Cathedral Working Group.